-Visit of Suma Chakrabarti, President of the European Bank for Reconstruction and Development (EBRD), to José Manuel Barroso
+José Manuel BARROSO, President of the EC, receives Suma CHAKRABARTI, President of the European Bank for Reconstruction and Development (EBRD): roundtable

-On 19 September 2012, osé Manuel Barroso, President of the EC, received the visit of Suma Chakrabarti, President of the European Bank for Reconstruction and Development (EBRD), at the European Commission in Brussels.
+José Manuel Barroso, President of the EC, received the visit this afternoon in Brussels of Suma Chakrabarti, President of the European Bank for Reconstruction and Development (EBRD).

 The EBRD has launched its first investments in emerging Arab democracies, in a major step in its response to the wave of political and economic change in countries in North Africa and the Middle East.
 Three projects in Jordan, Tunisia and Morocco were approved on 18 September, by the EBRD’s Board of Directors.
 Investments in Egypt are expected to be submitted shortly.

 The EBRD was established in 1991 in response to major changes in the political and economic climate in central and eastern Europe following the fall of the Berlin wall.
 Last year, in response to the events of the Arab Spring, it agreed to extend its operations into the southern Mediterranean region.